 I know you’re supposed to put away 15 percent of your salary if you hope to retire at a normal age.
 I’m not panicking, but my wife and I are well below that mark.
 Bills just seem to eat up too much of our paychecks.
-What are some tactics used by people who can put away a lot of money into their savings?
+What are some tactics used by people who save a lot of money?
 I don’t want to be working when I’m 80. — Leo, Newton, Massachusetts

 It may give you some solace to know that you’re not exactly alone when it comes to a skinny investment account.
 According to a recent Bankrate survey, only 16 percent of Americans said they’re saving more than 15 percent of each paycheck for their post-working years.
 Twenty-one percent aren’t kicking in anything at all, which is a stark commentary on the state of affairs in America.

 While the fact that a lot of families are struggling to save may be cold comfort.
 At some point — preferably sooner than later — we all need to take a hard look at how we’re saving.
 Otherwise, retirement as you envision it simply won’t be an option.

 It sounds like you’ve had that epiphany already.
 So what next?
 Here are what financial advisers say are the best ways to ramp up your savings.

 1. Track Your Expenses

 Big shocker here, right?
 Klein recommends a simple exercise: writing down every purchase you make for two to three months so you can see where your money is actually being spent.
 Often, families discover that a big part of their budget is being flushed down the proverbial toilet.
 “You may find that you’re paying for Amazon, Hulu, and Sling, which is costing you $100, but you only use Netflix,” she says.